 We first conduct an ablation study on various components of our model.
 All the last rows of the result tables are the configurations used in our proposed model and the values are the same. \paragraph{Context Vector Representation} We compare different methods of summarizing the latent codes of different timesteps to obtain the final context vector.
 Specifically, we compare the performance of using max pooling layer, average pooling layer, attention mechanism and the concatenation-dense scheme for obtaining the context vectors.
 The concatenation-dense scheme first concatenates the latent codes from different timesteps then feed it to a dense layer to obtain the latent vector with the required number of dimensions.
 In addition, we test the case of directly using the latent codes of the last timestep as the context vector.
 The result shows that the attention mechanism is critical to the improvement of the performance.

-\paragraph{Pairwise Comparisons} We compare the performance of the deep autoregressive model that is trained to directly classify the prediction movement with our proposed method.
+\paragraph{Compare with standard classification} We compare the performance of the deep autoregressive model that is trained to directly classify the prediction movement with our proposed method.
 The result shows that our proposed method significantly improves the generalization gap (the difference between the training and test error).
 In practice, a small generalization gap is important as the traders can accurately infer the risk of using the trained model on the unseen data.

 \paragraph{Stock Identity Information} We compare the cases when the model is conditioned on the stock identity information or not.
 The result shows that the model trained and tested with the stock identity vector has slightly better performance than the model without the stock identity information.